My Teaching Philosophy:

 A Utopian Approach to Pedagogy

-As I argue in my scholarship, utopia is not a static, perfect place but site a constant transformation through imagining what the self and the world are and what they could be.
-Within the classroom, I reflect this principle through emphasizing to students that self-reflection and composition are never finished practices.
-In doing so, I draw on Donald Murray’s centering of process, wherein “It is the process of using language to learn about our world, to evaluate what we learn about our world, to communicate what we learn about our world” (Murray 4) where the real learning of the class takes place rather than in the completion of an assignment.
-To reinforce this concept, the final major assignment in my English 101 class asks students to remediate a previous assignment from a standard academic essay into a new genre or medium of their choosing.
-In doing so, students are invited to see their own writing not as static and flat, but embodying a plurality of meanings and able to be transformed in a multitude of ways.
-By recognizing this, students can begin to think of their own lives and the world around them as equally transformable.
-Hence, utopian pedagogy means inviting students to see themselves and their writing as always dynamic just as the world itself is.
+At the same time, as I argue in my scholarship, utopia is not a static, perfect place but a site of constant transformation through imagining what the self and the world are and what they could be.
+Within the classroom, I reflect this principle of transformation by emphasizing to students that self-reflection and composition are never finished practices.
+In doing so, I draw on Donald Murray’s articulation of process, wherein “It is the process of using language to learn about our world, to evaluate what we learn about our world, to communicate what we learn about our world” (Murray 4) where the real learning of the class takes place rather than in the completion of an assignment.
+One way I enact this concept of process is giving students the opportunity to revise all of their major assignments so that they can not only earn a higher grade but revisit, rethink, and rearticulate their thoughts.

 Works Cited